Mwiche96/OhMyGrid/docs/impact.md

   <figcaption class="image-caption">The PyPSA-Eur open-source energy system model uses OpenStreetMap data to study the future of energy around the world.
 Click to enlarge.</figcaption>
 </div>

 OpenStreetMap’s electrical grid data is actively used by grid operators, academic institutions, government agencies, local authorities, and private organizations.
 This data plays a crucial role in energy modeling and planning, informing both policy development and investment decisions.

 These simulations help evaluate technology options, policy impacts, and pathways to full electrification—especially in developing countries.
 Energy models are essential for advancing decarbonization goals and achieving sustainable development.
 However, the effectiveness of these models depends heavily on the **quality and completeness of the data** they rely on.

 OpenStreetMap data used by [PyPSA Earth](https://pypsa-earth.readthedocs.io/en/latest/index.html), an open-source global energy system model is clustered into larger regional electrical hubs to simplify the power system model and improve computational efficiency.
-Enhancing the current state of the OpenStreetMap electrical grid significantly improves the reliability and impact of these planning tools.
-This data forms the basis of the electricity grid for [regions all around the world](https://pypsa-earth.readthedocs.io/en/latest/users_list.html#).
+However, the energy potential of entire regions is underestimated if lines and substations are missing.
+Therefore, improving the current state of the OpenStreetMap electrical grid significantly enhances the reliability and effectiveness of this planning tool for energy studies in [regions all around the world](https://pypsa-earth.readthedocs.io/en/latest/users_list.html#).

 ---